rkchaos/smartpath/README.md

 ## Overview

-SmartPath is a backend API for an educational platform that allows users to manage educational courses and quizzes.
+Backend API for an educational platform that allows users to manage educational courses and quizzes.
 This REST API service provides CRUD operations for courses and quizzes linked to those courses.

 ## Problem Statement